 - Stephen Hendry (Conservative) - 318 votes (elected);

 - Julie Burridge (Liberal Democrat) - 179 votes;

 - Karen Lucioni (Island Independent Network) - 60 votes;

 The Conservative vote increased by 9 percentage points (from 26% to 35%).

 For the last two elections (2013 and 2017) Whippingham & Osborne has been won by an independent candidate, so this represents a Conservative gain.

-This result has also increased the number of Conservative seats on the Isle of Wight Council to 25.
+This result has also increased the number of Conservative seats on the Isle of Wight Council to 25 out of 40.